viciouslabs/blog/content/posts/centralised-decentralisation.md

 Well, we'll just state the problem here, and try and solve the problem in later posts.

 ## B. Centralized Decentralization: The "Tight-Loose-Tight" Model
-The ultimate architecture for a software company is the "Centralized Decentralization" model.
+Rune Ulvnes provided the ultimate architecture for a software company is the "Centralized Decentralization" model.
 This is often described in management theory as "Tight-Loose-Tight."

 * **Tight (Centralized):** The Strategy and The Standards.
 We agree on *what* we are building and the *guardrails* of